0xdead-babe/0xdead-babe.github.io/can-you-help-me.md

 ### Prize:

-NPR 3000 for the first person to solve the challenge with description of how challenge was solved
+A generous reward of NPR 3000 awaits the first person who successfully conquers this challenge and provides a comprehensive description of their solution.
+Please note that this prize is exclusively reserved for Nepathya College students.

 **Challenge Ends on: 2023-10-09T15:15:00.000Z**